WICG/attribution-reporting-api/AGGREGATE.md

 Final keys will be restricted to a maximum of 128 bits.
 This means that hex strings in the JSON must be limited to at most 32 digits.

+`aggregatable_expiry` is an optional string field containing a signed 64-bit integer representing the number of seconds for which the source is eligible for aggregatable attribution.
+If omitted, the field defaults to the value specified in the `expiry` field.

 ### Attribution trigger registration